ProjitB/projitb.github.io/containers/containers.md

 Mounts clearly work inside the container (from above examples).
 What all can we do with them?

-For starters, files can easily be injected into the running container using mounts...even from the host
+For starters, files can easily be injected into the running container using mounts... even from the host

 On the host do:
 ```